Preiano v. Cirillo, 2024 ONCA 206: Damages in Lieu of Specific Performance

 Colton Allen

-I am the current articling student at Mann Lawyers.
-After spending three months last year as a summer student with the firm, I have happily returned to complete my articles.
+Having recently finished my articles at Mann Lawyers, I am pleased to return to the firm as a member of the Business Law group.
 I graduated from the Schulich School of Law at Dalhousie University in the Spring of 2024, with a specialization in business law.
 During law school, I was a member of the Law Student’s Society and co-founded the Schulich Disability Alliance (SDA), a group dedicated to making law school more accessible for all law students, particularly those with disabilities.
 Throughout my studies, I had the pleasure of taking part in two study abroad programs.
 In the summer between my first and second year, I earned a Certificate of International Business Law from Queens University at their satellite school, Bader College, in the UK.
-Furthermore, I spent my last semester of law school at the University of Houston Law Center where I...
+Furthermore, I spent my last semester of law school at the University of Houston Law Center where I studied American Law, which included working...
 Read More

 Read More About Colton Allen